By Matt Robinson

-Once the standout car in this class due to its rear-wheel-drive nature, the 2019-launched third-generation of the BMW 1 Series is now much better in terms of its interior packaging.
+Once the standout car in this class due to its rear-wheel-drive nature, the 2019-launched third-generation of the BMW 1 Series is now much better in terms of its interior packaging – because it has switched to a front-wheel-drive architecture for this outing.
 The looks won’t be to all tastes, but the quality interior and decent drivetrains in the BMW should satisfy anybody.

-These are models which are not based on pre-existing hatchbacks, like the aforementioned Peugeot e-208 or Skoda Citigo-e, but rather cars which are only available with electric power for propulsion.
+These are models which are not based on pre-existing hatchbacks, like the aforementioned Vauxhall Corsa-e or Skoda Citigo-e, but rather cars which are only available with electric power for propulsion.
 These represent the long-term, zero-emissions future of affordable motoring.

 It might look like the ‘old’ Fiat 500, which continues as the ‘500 Classic’ going forwards, but the all-new Italian city car is electric-only and all the better for it.
 Sumptuous ride quality and impeccable town manners couple to a zesty EV drivetrain that will give up to 199 miles of range if required.

 Spectacular Scandi style denotes the Polestar 2, an all-electric hatch from the same parent company which oversees Volvo.
-Few cars have an interior as plush and eye-catching as the Polestar’s, while its large battery and twin electric motors means the 2 can do range and speed – up to 292 miles on a charge and 0-62mph in 4.7 seconds.
+Few cars have an interior as plush and eye-catching as the Polestar’s, while its large battery and twin electric motors means the 2 can do range and speed – up to 335 miles on a charge and 0-62mph in as little as 4.7 seconds.